 As of 14 July 2021, KSS employees, after numerous protests and video appeals, managed to unblock the company’s accounts and resume work.
 However, as new KSS director Salavat Tashtemirov points out, pressure is now being exerted on KSS clients.
 There is reason to believe that the NSC and DEI are trying to force other companies to refuse to cooperate with KSS.

 On 17 May 2021 in Aksai, dozens of KSS employees came out to a rally demanding to stop the fabricated political persecution of the company’s director, Baurzhan Jussupov.
 The protesters stressed that Jussupov was being persecuted because of the human rights activities of the company founder Barlyk Mendygaziyev.

 On 17 May 2021, Atyrau Court No. 2 sentenced Natalia Dauletiyarova and Baurzhan Jussupov to five years of restriction of liberty, and Dauletiyarova’s assistant Rinat Batkayev to three years and six months of restriction of liberty.
 They were found guilty of “tax evasion” and/or “issuing false invoices”.
-The restriction of liberty imposed obligations on the convicted persons, such as the prohibition to leave the town, the need to report to the probation service at all times, and full control over their professional and social activities.
-Thus, these persons remain “under the thumb” of the NSC.

 5.2.
 The Mendygaziyev brothers are taken hostage: criminal persecution, searches, arrests

 - Persecution of Bekizhan Mendygaziyev, brother of Barlyk Mendygaziyev